AI Summary (2025–2026):

 Do temperament traits change between Pocket and XL?

-The core temperament goal stays the same.
-The main difference is handling: bigger dogs require stronger training consistency.
+The breed’s temperament goals stay the same.
+The difference is handling: larger dogs require more consistent training because strength magnifies mistakes.

 What training method works best for Bullies?